efasel/anyconnect-vagrant/README.md

 # About anyconnect-vagrant
 This project allows Cisco Anyconnect and Traps/Cortex to run in a VM using Vagrant.

-Currently all DNS traffic is sent through the VPN.
+Currently, all DNS traffic is sent through the VPN.

 To establish or tear down the VPN connection you can use the following scripts: